vektor451/vekamp/README.md

 ## Current Plans
 The plans for the current stage of development are as follows:
 - [x] Basic media playback functionalities.
 (Play/Pause, Duration/Position, Volume)
-- [ ] Track Queue.
+- [x] Track Queue.
-- [ ] More playback functionalities.
+- [x] More playback functionalities.
 (Previous, Next, Loop Mode)
-- [ ] Read playlists.
 - [x] Read metadata.
 - [x] Extract album art and display it.
+- [ ] Proper port to Linux.

+Abandoned plans:
+- Reading Playlists (I'll probably add M3U support later, but the standard is so... non-standardized that it's too much to bother with for now)

 ## Platforms
 This branch has only been tested on windows.

-## Compiling
+## Building
-Compilation is done via QtCreator 18 with Qt 6.10.0.
+Building on windows is currently done via QtCreator 18 with Qt 6.10.0, using MSBuild and MSVC from Visual Studio 2026.
+Other versions of Qt and VS might work, but this is the version that has been currently tested.